awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 1. \(Optional\) If the **AmazonEKS\_CNI\_Policy** managed IAM policy is attached to your [Amazon EKS node IAM role](create-node-role.md), we recommend assigning it to an IAM role that you associate to the Kubernetes `aws-node` service account instead\.
 For more information, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

-1. Create your managed node group with or without using a custom launch template\.
+1. Create a managed node group with or without using a custom launch template\.
 Manually specifying a launch template allows for greater customization of a node group\.
 For example, it can allow deploying a custom AMI or providing arguments to the `boostrap.sh` script in an Amazon EKS optimized AMI\.
 For a complete list of every available option and default, enter the following command\.

    ```
    eksctl create nodegroup --help